jurassicplayer/decky-autoflatpaks/README.md

 ## Usage
 ### Quick Access Menu
+- Open package manager, manually check for updates, and manually install all package updates
 - Set the update interval to the desired interval using the arrows
 - Check/Uncheck whether to check for updates on boot and upgrading without user interaction
 - Adjust notifications to your preference: Toast & Sound, Toast Only, Sound Only, or No notifications